Oxymetaphoric/milestone_project_3/README.md

 | rating | int | CHECK (rating BETWEEN 1 AND 10) | | No |
 | created_at | datetime | CURRENT TIMESTAMP | | No |

+The user table, like the other tables, will use an auto-incrementing integer and assign this to users as an ID which serves as the tables primary key, The rest of the information will relate to the user themselves, username, email address etc.

  User Table
 | Column Name | Data Type | Constraints | Key | Nullable |
 |-------------|-----------|-------------|-----|----------|